liqotech/liqo/docs/pages/Architecture/Desktop/_index.md

         * It loads _Agent_ settings from the cluster and from a config file on the OS filesystem
     3. the **Agent Controller**:
         * searches for a valid Client configuration for the home cluster (a _kubeconfig_ file)
-        * if present, it opens a connection to the home cluster and starts watching a set of Liqo resources.
+        * if present, it opens a connection to the home cluster and starts watching a subset of Liqo resources.
+            * The **ForeignCluster** CRD allows to control the status of a peering, both consuming and offering.
+            * Moreover, using its internal links (*Object Reference*s) to the related instances of the **Advertisement** and **PeeringRequest** CRDs, it provides also the possibility of monitoring every stage of the connection, e.g. validating the request of a new connection or the details of an offering proposal.
     4. the main routine of the **Gui Provider** blocks, and the _Indicator_ waits for events triggered both from **users** (mouse click) or **Liqo** (operations on cluster resources).
 * When the user quits the _Agent_ (via the "QUIT" button), the _Gui Provider_ main routine exits,